Computing the density of tautologies in propositional logic by solving system of quadratic equations of generating functions: Asymptotic Behavior

 \end{enumerate} \end{prop}

-Note that these systems of equations have fixed number of equations whenever $m$, the number of variables of the propositional logic system, changes, so it makes easy to analyze an asymptotic behavior as $m\to\infty$.
-Also, for fixed $\mathcal{B}$, we have
+Note that these systems of equations have fixed number of equations whenever $m$, the number of variables of the propositional logic system, changes, so they make easy to analyze an asymptotic lower bound as $m\to\infty$.
+Here, for fixed $\mathcal{B}$, we have